parkermac/LO/obs/kc/README.md

 * "his_methods_email - TM to DM 20250117.pdf" - explains sampling method change overtime especially for dissolved oxygen

 NOTE: Timestamps in the raw data are assumed to be in PST.
 The processing scripts convert these to timezone-aware UTC (+8 hours) for consistency with other LO observation sources.

+NOTE: This includes bottle data replicated in the folder kc_whidbeyBasin bottle data, but is included here since this is the format that King County maintains.

 NOTE: Light transmission is currently not considered in this data processing.
 However, for future use, reference https://green2.kingcounty.gov/marine/Monitoring/OffshoreCTD: "Light Transmission data prior to May 19, 2014 were referenced to air.
 After this date, all Light Transmission data are referenced to water.
 To convert the pre-May 19, 2014 data to ‘referenced to water’, multiply the values by 1.095."